dacorvo/tensorsandbox/cifar10/models/alex/README.md

 @50,000:  85,1%
 @100,000: 85,9%

-less parameters but a higher processing time.
+Much less parameters but a slightly higher processing cost.

+Size : 0.32 Millions of parameters
+Flops: 43.51 Millions of operations

 # Alex 2